set-branch¶

 - Validates clean state - Checks that all repositories have no uncommitted changes

-- Creates or switches - For each repository (root and sub-repos):
+- Creates or switches - For the root repository and each non-fixed sub-repo:

 - If the branch exists, switches to it